Food safety

 Helping food handlers to understand every food safety step will give them a deeper appreciation of doing these tasks.
 This also reinforces the food safety culture and improves accountability in your team.

-What can help you to follow the 4 steps of food safety?
+How to easily follow the 4 steps of food safety with an easy-to-use digital solution

-We offer a digital solution that can help you ensure that every food safety task is done on time and correctly.
+FoodDocs is a digital food safety monitoring solution that can help you ensure that every food safety task is done on time and correctly.
 When you choose to use our digital solution, you can get the following benefits from our system features:

-• You can get automatically generated monitoring forms for cleaning, monitoring temperature, and other food safety tasks.
-These forms are equipped with detailed instructions to guide food handlers in executing and monitoring them.
-You can use our following monitoring logs and checklists to fulfil the 4 food safety tasks:
+You can get automatically generated monitoring forms for cleaning, monitoring temperature, and other food safety tasks.
+These forms are equipped with detailed instructions to guide food handlers in executing and monitoring them. ou can use our following monitoring logs and checklists to fulfill the 4 food safety tasks:

 • Temperature monitoring log